Admins of professional plans that log in with a Master Password or Confidential SSO can change their plan members' login email addresses.

 Example: The admin removes MemberA's old email, MemberA@company.com

-- To revoke unused licenses, you must reach out to your Customer Success Manager—if you have one—or get help through our support chatbot.
-Open the chatbot by selecting the Chat with bot icon, shown as a speech bubble, at the bottom of any Help Center page.
-In the chatbot, follow the prompts and add a brief description.
+- To revoke unused licenses, you must reach out to your Customer Success Manager—if you have one—or get help by selecting Chat with bot in the bottom right of this page.